 From here, the case will be remanded back to the District Court with instructions to the Judge to determine whether the elimination of the Medicare appeal backlog is possible.
 So, for now, HHS is safe from being held in contempt.
 But the Secretary should take heed from the original ruling and begin taking steps in fixing this mess.
 It is highly likely that HHS will be facing similar deadlines again – once the District Court determines it is possible.

-Posted on August 23, 2017, in Administrative code, Administrative Costs, Administrative Remedies, Affordable Care Act, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, CMS, Due process, Federal Government, Federal Law, Gordon & Rees, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Medicaid, Medicaid Attorney, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare RAC, RAC Audits, Secretary of Health and Human Services, Tentative Notices of Overpayment and tagged Administrative Law Judge, Administrative Remedies, AHA v.
+Posted on August 23, 2017, in Administrative code, Administrative Costs, Administrative Remedies, Affordable Care Act, Appeal Deadlines, Appeal Rights, CMS, Due process, Federal Government, Federal Law, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Medicaid, Medicaid Attorney, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare RAC, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC Audits, Secretary of Health and Human Services, Tentative Notices of Overpayment and tagged Administrative Law Judge, Administrative Remedies, AHA v.
 Burwell, AHA v.
 Price, American Hospital Association, Gordon & Rees, Health and Human Services, HHS, Knicole Emanuel, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Adverse Action, Medicare Appeal Backlog, Medicare Appeal Process, Medicare Appeals, Medicare Backlog, Medicare provider, Medicare Provider Appeals, Medicare providers, Office of Medicare Appeals and Hearings.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.